 CoCs should report on people based on where they are sleeping on the night of the count, as opposed to the program they are enrolled in.
 RRH is permanent housing and, therefore, individuals and families who are enrolled in RRH and residing in permanent housing on the night of the PIT count are not included in the sheltered count.
-However, homeless households currently residing on the street, in an emergency shelter, transitional housing, or Safe Haven, but who are also enrolled in an RRH project and awaiting housing placement, should be counted based on where they resided on the night of the count.
+However, households experiencing homelessness that are currently residing on the street, in an emergency shelter, transitional housing, or Safe Haven, but who are also enrolled in an RRH project and awaiting housing placement, should be counted based on where they resided on the night of the count.
 For example, a person residing in an emergency shelter and being assisted by an RRH project to obtain housing must be counted in the sheltered PIT count for the emergency shelter.

-Persons enrolled in the TH project of a HUD-funded joint TH/RRH grant should be counted as sheltered homeless, if they are being served and do not yet have a rapid re-housing movein date recorded.
+Persons enrolled in the TH project of a HUD-funded joint TH/RRH grant should be counted as sheltered persons experiencing homelessness, if they are being served and do not yet have a rapid re-housing move-in date recorded.